foodforarabbit/fusionjs/private/create-uber-web/README.md

 ### Troubleshooting

+#### Illegal operation on a directory (EISDIR)

+You may have conflicting Node.js installations.
+Run `which node -a` and ensure you only have one installation.
+If you use NVM, the installation path should include `.nvm` in it.
+If it does not, follow the [Node setup steps here](https://engdocs.uberinternal.com/web/docs/getting-started/environment-setup#nodejs).

+Alternatively, try `yarn create @uber/uber-web scaffold` instead of `npx @uber/create-uber-web scaffold`.

+If you get an `illegal operation on a directory` error running the `npx` command, make sure your home directory name only contain lowercase alphanumeric characters (i.e. no spaces and no symbols).

+Check that your `.npmrc` file does not have a truncated file path for the `prefix` option.

+If all else fails, run `yarn global add @uber/create-uber-web && create-uber-web scaffold`.

 #### Package could not be found in registry

 If you get an error saying that @uber/uber-web is not in `https://registry.yarnpkg.com`, run this command: